redhat-appstudio/infra-deployments/README.md

 ## Preview mode for your clusters

-Once you bootstrap a cluster without `preview` argument, the root ArgoCD Application and all of the component applications will each point to the upstream repository.
-Or you can bootstrap cluster directly in mode which you need.
+If you bootstrap a cluster without the `preview` argument, the root ArgoCD Application and all of the component applications will each point to the upstream repository.

-To enable development for a team or individual to test changes on your own cluster, you need to replace the references to `https://github.com/redhat-appstudio/infra-deployments.git` with references to your own fork.
+To test your changes on your own cluster, you need to replace the references to the upstream repository `https://github.com/redhat-appstudio/infra-deployments.git` with references to your own fork.

-There are a set of scripts that help with this, and minimize the changes needed in your forks.
+The preview mode scripts help minimize the changes needed in your forks.

-There is a development configuration in `argo-cd-apps/overlays/development` which includes a kustomize overlay that can redirect the default components individual repositories to your fork.
+There is a development configuration in `argo-cd-apps/overlays/development` which includes a kustomize overlay that can redirect the default components' individual repositories to your fork.

+Preview mode creates a temporary preview branch, runs kustomize, and creates a commit with the necessary changes.
+Then it applies those changes using Argo CD.

-The script also supports branches automatically.
-If you work in a checked out branch, each of the components in the overlays will mapped to that branch by setting `targetRevision:`.
+The preview script also supports branches automatically.
+If you work in a checked out branch, each of the components in the overlays will be mapped to that branch by setting `targetRevision:`.

-Preview mode works in a feature branch, apply script which creates new preview branch and create additional commit with customization.

 ### Setting Preview mode

 Steps:

-1) Copy `hack/preview-template.env` to `hack/preview.env` and update new file based on instructions.
-File `hack/preview.env` should never be included in commit.
+1) Copy `hack/preview-template.env` to `hack/preview.env` and update the new file based on the instructions.
+File `hack/preview.env` should never be included in commit, so it is already included in the `.gitignore` file.
 2) Work on your changes in a feature branch
 3) Commit your changes
 4) Run `./hack/preview.sh`, which will do:
-  a) New branch is created from your current branch, the name of new branch is `preview-<name-of-current-branch>`
+  a) A new branch named `preview-<name-of-current-branch>` is created from your current branch
-  b) Commit with changes related to your environment is added into preview branch
+  b) A commit with changes related to your environment is added into the preview branch
-  c) Preview branch is pushed into your fork
+  c) The preview branch is pushed into your fork
   d) ArgoCD is set to point to your fork and the preview branch
-  e) User is switched back to feature branch to create additional changes
+  e) Git is switched back to your feature branch for additional changes

 If you want to reset your environment you can run the `hack/util-update-app-of-apps.sh https://github.com/redhat-appstudio/infra-deployments.git staging pre-kcp` to reset everything including your cluster to `https://github.com/redhat-appstudio/infra-deployments.git` and match the upstream config.

-Note running these scripts in a clone repo will have no effect as the repo will remain `https://github.com/redhat-appstudio/infra-deployments.git`

 ## End-to-End Tests